-Make sure that the domain name resolves to the same IP address on which the domain's hosting is set up in Plesk.
-Apache and IIS virtual hosts are created to strictly match the hostname and IP address and, if a request for a domain comes to an IP address other than the one specified in the virtual host configuration, Let's Encrypt will be unable to verify the website and give you a certificate.
+Make sure that the domain name resolves into the IP address which is set for the domain in Plesk hosting.
+Apache and IIS virtual hosts are created to strictly match the hostname and IP address.
+If a request for a domain comes to an IP address other than the one specified in the virtual host configuration, Let's Encrypt is unable to verify the website and give a certificate.

-To find out the IP address the virtual host uses, check hosting settings of the domain ( Domains > example.com > Web Hosting Access.
-Then, compare this IP address with the IP address the domain resolves into.
+To find out the IP address the virtual host uses, check hosting settings of the domain at Domains > example.com > Web Hosting Access.
+Then compare this IP address with the IP address the domain resolves into.
 In addition, try verifying the DNS record against several DNS servers, including your own (see KB article #213912165 for more information on how to trace name resolution problems):

 - Make sure that the website is accessible by HTTP.
 Disable HTTPs redirect in Plesk > Domains > example.com > Hosting Settings.

 - For Windows: make sure that the option

 Require SSLis turned off in IIS > Server > Sites > example.com > SSL Settings.